Doug-Murphy/Demo-Testcontainers/README.md

 ## TestcontainersDemo.WebApi
 An ASP.NET Core WebApi running in .NET 7.
 This web API will contain a few endpoints to do a simple data access to be our system under test (SUT).

+## TestcontainersDemo.Infrastructure.Postgres
+This project houses the DB interaction with our Postgres database.
+It contains the migrations for EF Core, DB model, repository, and EF Core DB context.

 ## TestcontainersDemo.Tests.Integration
 This project will house our integration tests to our containerized resources using the `Testcontainers` NuGet package.